abrander/dozone/README.md

 # Limitations

 Only `A`, `CNAME`, `MX`, `NS` and `TXT` records are supported for now.
 It's trivial to add more.
 Pull Requests for `AAAA` and `SRV` records would be appreciated :)

-Due to a bug in the Digital Ocean API, this tool cannot compare CNAME records.
-CNAME records will always be deleted and rewritten for now.
-Digital Ocean is aware of this problem, and is working on a solution.